iankorf/pypractice/imeter/README.md

 Intron-mediated enhancement is the general phenomenon that introns improve gene expression.
 The IMEter is a program that predicts how much an intron will increase expression.
-In this project, you will rebuild that tool and study.
+In this project, you will rebuild that tool and parts of the original papers.

 ## Papers ##